MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 	The **Pick an account** window should appear, and it should display an error message indicating **Your account has been locked.
 Contact your support person to unlock it, then try again.** You have just verified that Alex (or someone who has obtained Alex's username and password) cannot log in. <br/>

 	**Note:** It can take a few minutes for the account block to fully implement.
-Until the block has been implemented in the system, Alex may still be able to log on, but none of the Microsoft 365 services will be available to him, and they will not appear in the Office 365 portal.
+Until the block has been implemented in the system, Alex may still be able to log on, but none of the Microsoft 365 services will be available to him, and they will not appear in the Microsoft 365 portal.
 Once an account is unblocked, the services will become available again. <br/>

 	If you are able to sign in as Alex, sign back out and wait a few minutes.
 This may be a good time to take a short break.
 Then attempt to sign back in as Alex.
 By this time, you should hopefully receive the error message that indicates Alex's account has been blocked from signing in.

-42. Switch back to **LON-CL1**. <br/>
+42. Switch back to **LON-CL1**.

-	In your Edge browser, you should still be logged into **Microsoft 365** as Holly Dickson.
+43. In **LON-CL1**, you should still be logged into **Microsoft 365** as Holly Dickson in your Edge browser.
 The **Active users** list should be displayed in the **Microsoft 365 admin center** from earlier in this task.

-43. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's user account.
+44. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's user account.
 Repeat steps 33 through 36 to unblock his account.
 Note how the **Block sign-in** window from step 35 now displays the **Unblock sign-in** window instead.  <br/>

 	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
 Select this check box to clear it, and then select **Save changes**. <br/>

 	**IMPORTANT:** A warning message is displayed indicating it can take up to 15 minutes before Alex can sign in again.
 Given the time constraints with the training, you will **NOT** try to verify whether Alex can log back in.
 You can either take our word that Alex will eventually be able to log back in once this unblock request has propagated through the system, or you can try logging in as Alex at a later time if you're on a break or have spare time and you want to test this out.
 For now, remain on LON-CL1 and simply close the **Unblock sign-in** window.

-44. On LON-CL1, leave your browser and all tabs open and proceed to the next exercise.
+45. On LON-CL1, leave your browser and all tabs open and proceed to the next exercise.

 # Proceed to Lab 2 - Exercise 2